Dan Wallace is messing with The Book - Big Time!

-However the NRSV, the Message and Daniel Wallace's NET version add the name Jesus twice to the text in Matthew 27:16-17.
+However the NRSV, the Message, the NIV 2011 edition (though not in the 1973, 1978 or 1984 NIVs) and Daniel Wallace's NET version add the name Jesus twice to the text in Matthew 27:16-17.
 Notice the RSV did not add these names, then the NRSV did add them to their texts, but then the latest revision of the revision of the revision - the ESV - once again took them out!
 And they call this "science".

 So far everything we have looked at shows Dan Wallace's NET version to be one of the worst Vatican PerVersions on the market and he certainly is not telling us the truth when he SAYS he believes the Bible is the inspired and inerrant words of God.
 Dan Wallace has no such infallible Bible to believe in himself nor to give to anyone else.

 That some people actually take this guy seriously shows how far along the prophesied "falling away from the faith" has come.
 I expect the widespread unbelief in a REAL Bible to only get worse because I DO believe The Bible when it says that the last days will be characterized by "Evil men and seducers shall wax worse and worse, deceiving and being deceived."
 2 Timothy 3:13